BaseMax/FirstRedBeanPHP/README.md

 Here is a quick tour to show how **RedBeanPHP** as a very old **ORM** PHP-based library can give you a **non-SQL** experience in developing.

+**This automatically generates the database, tables and columns... on-the-fly.
+It infers relations based on naming conventions.**

 ## What is RedBeanPHP?

 > Save tens of thousands of dollars* worth of development time by boosting your productivity with the most powerful, zero config object relational mapper the industry has ever known.